JaggedJax/CIO_Scale/README.md

 ## Create jar from scratch
     jar cvf jarFile.jar inputfile1.class inputfile2.class folder1 folder2

+Building requires plugin.jar and deploy.jar in the build path.
+Usually found at: JAVA_HOME/jre/lib

 Make sure to add the following line to the jar's manifest or Java will display an extra warning message

     Trusted-Library: true